antrea-io/antrea/docs/multicluster/architecture.md

 <img src="assets/mc-gateway.svg" width="800" alt="Antrea Multi-cluster Gateway">

-Antrea Agent is responsible for setting up tunnels between Gateways of meamber clusters.
-At the moment, Multi-cluster Gateway only works with Antrea `encap` mode.
+Antrea Agent is responsible for setting up tunnels between Gateways of member clusters.
 The tunnels between Gateways use Antrea Agent's configured tunnel type.
 All member clusters in a ClusterSet need to deploy Antrea with the same tunnel type.